Comparison of Gas Prices in Ireland

 Bord Gais Energy (which is owned by UK-based firm Centrica) has 6 competitors for the supply of Natural Gas to households in Ireland.
 The other gas suppliers in Ireland are Flogas, SSE Airtricity, Electric Ireland, Energia and Prepay Power .

-All the energy suppliers increased gas prices by large amounts in 2022 – but prices are starting to fall again in October and November 2023 .
+All the energy suppliers increased gas prices by large amounts in 2022 – but prices began to fall again in late 2023 .

 Which supplier has the cheapest gas prices in Ireland ?

-We have compared the gas prices on offer for households in September 2023.
-(We only looked at those tariffs with a 1-year contract.)
+We have compared the gas prices on offer for households in early March 2024.

 Annual